-Stubborn Argentina holds Japan to goalless draw
+Japan begin World Cup campaign with goalless draw against Argentina

-(Reuters) - Japan’s quest to reach a third consecutive women’s World Cup final began with a frustrating goalless draw against unheralded Argentina in Paris on Monday.
+(Reuters) - Japan’s quest to reach a third consecutive women’s World Cup final began with a dull goalless draw as Argentina claimed their first-ever point at the tournament on Monday.

-Asako Takakura’s Japan kept almost two-thirds of ball possession in the first half but struggled to find a way past a disciplined Argentine center-back pairing of Agustina Barroso and Aldana Cometti.
+Asako Takakura’s Japan, ranked seventh in the world, kept almost two-thirds of ball possession in Paris but struggled to find a way past a disciplined Argentine center-back pairing of Agustina Barroso and Aldana Cometti.

 Japan’s only meaningful chance came just after the interval when forward Kumi Yokoyama’s long-range effort forced goalkeeper Vanina Correa into her first save, before Yuki Sugasawa blasted the rebound over the bar.